NBA Live 2000: Reception

-The Rookie of GamePro said of the N64 version, "While its not the most perfect hoops game in the world, it still offers the gameplay goods to satisfy any fan of the sport." iBot said of the same console version, "Most of the innovations are good [...] but the graphical weaknesses and the useless Arcade mode make NBA Live 2000 seem like there's room at the top for another hoops title to take the crown on Nintendo 64."
+The Rookie of GamePro said of the N64 version, "While it's not the most perfect hoops game in the world, it still offers the gameplay goods to satisfy any fan of the sport." iBot said of the same console version, "Most of the innovations are good [...] but the graphical weaknesses and the useless Arcade mode make NBA Live 2000 seem like there's room at the top for another hoops title to take the crown on Nintendo 64."
 Andrew S. Bub said of the PC version, "All the new modes, the improved graphics, and the fantastic gameplay make NBA Live 2000 worth the extra cash."
 Uncle Dust stated in one review, "With all of the players and then some, terrific control, very solid graphics, and tight game play, NBA Live 2000 for the PlayStation is at the top of its division, much better than i [sic] N64 counterpart and solid competition for any hoops title on any system."
 The Enforcer said that the same console version "continues the series' tradition of excellence, giving games all they could want in a basketball title with its stellar graphics, fast frame rate, and ungodly roster of all-time greats."

 Computer Games Strategy Plus, Computer Gaming World, and PC Gamer US nominated the PC version for their 1999 "Sports Game of the Year" (CGSP, CGW) and "Best Sports Game" (PCGUS) awards, all of which ultimately went to High Heat Baseball 2000.
 The staff of CGSP called it "Trash-talking hoops action of the finest blend.
 What it lacks in subtlety it makes up for in its Airness--as in Jordan"; and PCGUS' staff wrote, "the on-court play is the best in the business thanks to a major improvement of the computer AI, and the franchise mode is as much fun as the actual gameplay."
 It was also nominated for CNET Gamecenter's "Best Sports Game" award, which lost to NHL 2000; and for the "Sports Game of the Year" award at GameSpot's Best & Worst of 1999 Awards, which went to High Heat Baseball 2000.